 Anthem will adjust the way we handle and monitor claims to ease administrative demands on providers:

-- Hospital Claims audits requiring additional clinical documentation will be limited for next 90 days, though Anthem reserves the right to conduct retrospective reviews on these findings with expanded lookback recovery periods for all lines of business except Medicare.
+Hospital claims audits requiring additional clinical documentation were limited through June 24, 2020, though Anthem reserves the right to conduct retrospective reviews on these findings with expanded lookback recovery periods for all lines of business except Medicare.
 To assist providers, Anthem can offer electronic submission of clinical documents through the provider portal.

-- Retrospective utilization management review will also be suspended during this 90-day period, and Anthem reserves the right to conduct retrospective utilization management review of these claims when this period ends and adjust claims as required.
+Retrospective utilization management review was suspended through June 24, 2020, and Anthem reserves the right to conduct retrospective utilization management review of these claims when this period ends and adjust claims as required.

-- Suspend peer to peer reviews except where required pre-denial per operational workflow or where required by State during this time period for all lines of business except Medicare.
+Suspend peer-to-peer reviews through June 24, 2020, except where required pre-denial per operational workflow or where required by State during this time period for all lines of business except Medicare.

 Otherwise, Anthem will continue to administer claims adjudication and payment in line with our benefit plans and state and federal regulations, including claims denials where applicable.
 Our timely filing requirements remain in place, but Anthem is aware of limitations and heightened demands that may hinder prompt claims submission.

-Anthem will continue to process provider credentialing within the standard 15-18 days even if we are unable to verify provider application data due to disruptions to licensing boards and other agencies.
+Through June 24, 2020, Anthem processed provider credentialing within the standard 15-18 days even if we were unable to verify provider application data due to disruptions to licensing boards and other agencies.
 We will verify this information when available.

 If Anthem finds that a practitioner fails to meet our minimum criteria because of sanctions, disciplinary action etc., we will follow the normal process of sending these applications to committee review, which will add to the expected 15-18 day average timeline.
 We are monitoring and will comply with state and federal directives regarding provider credentialing.

-Providers should watch the Provider News page for any future administrative changes or policy adjustments we may make in response to the COVID-19 pandemic.
+Please note that the above information applies to Anthem’s Commercial health plans.
+Please review the Medicare and Medicaid specific sites noted below for future administrative or policy adjustments we may make in response to the COVID-19 pandemic.

 COVID-19 Information - Colorado